weijiehiew/finalchallenge/README.md

 ```

-## Initial boot of the raspberry pi
+## Initial Boot of the Raspberry Pi 4
 ---
 1. **Secure Shell (SSH)** into Raspberry Pi using **Putty**
 ```